signals-protocol/signals-v0/website/docs/api/events-reference.md

 - `UserPosition`, `Trade`, `UserStats` for trader-level analytics.
 - `PositionSettled` and `PositionClaimed` to monitor outstanding claims; combine them with `MarketStats.unclaimedPayout` to track liabilities.

 Follow the [Subgraph API guide](./subgraph.md) for endpoints and query examples.
-When replaying history, paginate by `marketId` and `positionId` to avoid missing events in large batches.
+When replaying history, paginate by `marketId` and `positionId` to avoid missing events across long replays.

 ## Processing tips

-- Watch `PositionEventsProgress.done` before treating a market as fully settled; reorg-safe consumers should re-fetch batches if the flag is false.
 - Derive probabilities or payouts using the SDK helpers (`clmsr-sdk/src/utils/math.ts`) to remain consistent with on-chain rounding.
 - Label events with the block timestamp and number when storing analytics data—this makes it easy to reconcile with manifests and dispatcher logs.